ooaklee/ghatd/docs/adr/adr003-separation-of-billing-system-with-webhook-provider-abstraction.md

 * Users of GHAT(d) will need to understand the separation of concerns and know which package to use for different scenarios.
 * The `billingmanager` package provides optional integration with audit and user services, allowing flexibility in how billing events are logged and how users are resolved.

+## Implementation status (2026-08-01)

+The shared provider interface is implemented, with built-in adapters for Stripe, Lemon Squeezy, and Ko-fi.
+Paddle remains an example of an adapter that a host application can add; GHATD does not currently ship a Paddle implementation.